 Distance: 1 km

 Location: Thunder Bay, ON

-The area seems to be a part of the Verendrye Provincial Park.?
-The nearby 50-foot Partridge Falls are the start of 20 miles of cascades and falls that result in a 950 foot drop overall that ends with the 100-foot drop at High Falls.
+The area seems to be a part of the Verendrye Provincial Park.
+The nearby 50-foot Partridge Falls is the start of 20 miles of cascades and falls that result in a 950-foot drop overall that ends with the 100-foot drop at High Falls.

 You need to have a good 4×4 vehicle to drive into the starting place.
 Check the google map link above for the directions.
 From where you park your car you will have to set your compass and make your way through the forest to the river.

 Once you have found your way into a place like this –where there are no roads or pathways to it– it is fascinating to see that there must have been so much activity here long ago.
 You will see the remains of what looks like an old dam and what seems to be the support for something that might possibly have been a bridge of some kind.
 I’m not really sure what any of it is, but it definitely seems to be some sort of leftovers from the old logging days.